Pick an interest

 Merlin’s should be on the top of your Whistler après list.
 Located at Base II (the Blackcomb village) this bar and restaurant is a locals favorite; the atmosphere is chill and has a rec-room vibe to it.
 You’ll usually find local band The Hairfarmers performing and locals dancing on tables.
 The patio offers great views of the mountain, and it’s a little less crowded at Base II than Base I (Whistler Village) at the end of the day.
 Burgers, yam fries and pitchers of Kokanee are well-loved staples at Merlin’s.
 Dusty’s over at Creekside base area is also another don’t-miss après spot.
 This cowboy pub serves up Whistler’s best wings, barbeque, Canadian draft beer and specialty cocktails.
 The service is fast and friendly, and the location can’t be beat.

-The Garibaldi Lift Company Bar and Grill, or “GLC” as the locals refer to it, is another popular après-ski establishment.
+The Garibaldi Lift Company Bar and Grill, or “GLC” as the locals refer to it, is another après hotspot, in fact it’s a world-renowned hot spot.
 The GLC consistently ranks as “Whistler’s best après spot,” by ski and travel magazines, and for good reason, it’s located above the Whistler Gondola building, offering an unrivaled view of the slopes.